On the theories classified by an \'etendue: Etendues and uniform co-ordinatisability

 \subsection{\'Etendues are unifromly co-ordinatisable}

-We now prove that any theory classified by an \'etendue is uniformly co-ordinatisable.
+We now prove that a geometric theory is classified by an \'etendue if and only if it is uniformly co-ordinatisable.
 Recall that the classifying topos $\topos_\theory$ of a geometric theory $\theory$ contains the \emph{syntactic category} of $\theory$ as a full subcategory, and moreover this subcategory generates the topos (see, for instance, \cite[\S 8]{MR}).
 The objects of the syntactic category are given by geometric formulae in context, which we write as $\phi(\vec{x})$, while an arrow $[\theta] \colon \phi(\vec{x}) \to \psi(\vec{y})$ is labelled by a \emph{provably functional formula} (up to provable equivalence modulo $\theory$; see \cite[\S D1.4]{elephant}, \cite[Definition 1.4.1]{TST}), i.e.\ a formula $\theta(\vec{x},\vec{y})$ such that $\theory$ proves the sequents